joshcutler/PS632-Spring2013/assets/Week7/lab7.md

 ### Intro
-Make sure everyone understands:
+The goal for today is to make sure everyone understands:

+- `ForeignKey`
-- `with`
+- `relationship`
 - `.query`
 - `.filter`
 - `.group_by`